-- Pressing the <m>> button will toggle between automatic selection and zone selection.
-In Basic Zone modes, automatic selection is set automatically. - Use the <♠> cross keys to select a zone.
-To return to the center zone, press the <m̄> button again. - You can also tap the LCD monitor screen to select a zone.
-When a zone is selected, tap [□□□] on the screen to switch to automatic selection.
+- Pressing the < m > button will toggle between automatic selection and zone selection.
+In Basic Zone modes, automatic selection is set automatically. - You can also tap the LCD monitor screen to select a zone.
+When a zone is selected, tap [135] on the screen to switch to automatic selection.